-Elbow and Forearm Injuries in Runners
+Elbow and Forearm Injuries

 Elbow and joint injuries from previous trauma or participation in other sports, can be exacerbated in runners, as running requires constant movement of the arm in a flexed position.
 Runners can also be prone to an elbow injury if involved in triathlons, where some of the movements and exercises stress the arm and elbow joints.
 Even those who do not engage in daily tennis, golf, gymnastics, or other sports requiring heavy arm maneuvers can irritate the muscles, tendons, or nerves that run from the wrist, up along the forearm, to the elbow.

 The Elbow: Anatomy and Structure of Joints

 The elbow is made up of bones, muscles, and ligaments that form joints.
 It forms the link between the brachium, or the upper arm, and the forearm.
 The movement of elbow joints controls the orientation of the hand and the length of reach.
 The humerus, the main bone in the upper arm, and the two bones in the forearm, the radius and the ulna, join muscles by way of ligaments that hold the muscles and bones together and work to prevent dislocation of the joints.
 The humeroulnar, or ulnohumeral joint allows for bending of the elbow and is found between the ulna and humerus and the radiocapitellar, or radiohumeral joint is made up of the radius and part of the humerus and allows for rotation of the forearm.
 The ulnohumeral joint resembles a hinge allowing flexion and extension.
 The radiohumeral joint along with the proximal radioulnar joint allow for axial rotation, otherwise described as a pivoting motion.